simon-frankau/hashiwokakero-solver/README.md

  * -Add code to draw in bridges-
  * -Add code to perform case splits-
  * -Add code to check connectedness-
- * Add some CLI tests
+ * -Add some CLI tests-
  * Finalise README.md

 Use a fairly TDD approach throughout, use anyhow and clap crates again.